Dallas Smith discography

 Smith signed with 604 Records in 2011 after previously serving as lead singer of the rock band Default.
 Since then, he has released four albums: Jumped Right In, Lifted, Side Effects, and Timeless.
 These albums have produced over twenty collective top-10 singles on Canadian country radio, including a Canadian record eleven number-one hits.
+In 2021, Smith signed with Big Loud Records, and will release his self-titled fifth studio album Dallas Smith in 2023.